Economy

 • Probes

-Some of those, like grenades or mining bots, are finished goods.
+Some of those, like mines or harvest drones, are finished goods.
 Others, like nanoplastic or R-glass, are mainly used to make other things.

 As an example:

-A Mining Bot requires 1 Quantum Power Cell (QPC), 1 Universal Matter Manipulator (UMM), and 1 Sensor Package.
+A Harvest Drone requires 1 Quantum Power Cell (QPC), 1 Universal Matter Manipulator (UMM), and 1 Sensor Package.

 A QPC requires 1 HDS Astrium, and an HDS Astrium is made from 1 Astrium and 1 Ultarine.
 There's a similar chain for the UMM and Sensor Package.